Academic Catalog

 3 Credit Hours

 Exploration of multiple definitions and understanding of gender roles and labels, often accompanied by stereotypes, as portrayed in a variety of literary genres, films, and other materials.
 How personal and cultural assumptions interact with individual interpretation and perception of what are often considered archetypal roles.
-(3 lecture)

 ENGL 290 CLASSROOM COMMUNICATION SKILLS